A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 How to Paint Your Interior Brick Wall?

-The interior brick wall is usually different compared to an exterior brick wall due to the fact that it has not been subject to precipitation, wind, and the dirt and debris common in the outdoor environment.
+The interior brick wall is different compared to an exterior brick wall due to the fact that it has not been subject to precipitation, wind, and dirt/debris common in the outdoor environment.

-However, preparing to paint the fired bricks inside the home or building is similar compared to outdoor brick.
+However, preparing to paint the fired bricks inside the home or building is similar to outdoor bricks.
+Here’s how you can do it…

 Step 1.
 Clean